-Casa Andina Private Collection - Puno is located by Lake Titicaca and has great views of the lake.
+Casa Andina Premium Puno is located by Lake Titicaca and has great views of the lake.

 Both KLM and Iberia have flights to Lima via Europe, leaving the UK early in the morning to arrive in Lima in the evening.
 The flight time is about 14 hours.
 It is also possible to fly to Lima via America.